shico2/render-email-buzz/README.md

 In blender:

 5) Go to Edit -> Preferences -> Add-ons -> Install , navigate to where the add-on file was downloaded and select it.
+   * Extract the zipped folder and select "render email buzz.py" to install

-6) check the box to activate the add-on. and the go find it in the "Properties" panel under "Scene" tab.
+7) check the box to activate the add-on. and the go find it in the "Properties" panel under "Scene" tab.

-7) Scroll down to "Enable Email Notification" and enable it if it is not checked yet.
+8) Scroll down to "Enable Email Notification" and enable it if it is not checked yet.

-8) Enter the "Sender" and "Receiver" emails, along with the app password you generated before.
+9) Enter the "Sender" and "Receiver" emails, along with the app password you generated before.

 = Now every time a render is complete, you will receive an email.